Kashif Nisar

-Kashif Nisar is a Pakistani television director, producer and screenwriter.
+Kashif Nisar is a Pakistani television director, producer,and screenwriter.
+He is the founder of 26th Frame Entertainment.
 A nephew of Pakistani TV director Tariq Mairaj, Nisar has carved his own niche in the industry.
-His work as television director has earned him recognition, along with numerous accolades for both his directing and screenwriting skills.
+His work as a television director has earned him recognition, along with numerous accolades for both his direction and screenwriting.

 Career

 He is known for directing drama serials.
 Kashif's most notable works are Dumpukht - Aatish-e-Ishq, O Rungreza, Ranjha Ranjha Kardi, and Inkaar for which he was nominated for several Lux Style Awards and a Hum Award.

 He won the Lux Style Award for Best Television Director for Dar Si Jaati Hai Sila and Ranjha Ranjha Kardi in 2019 and 2020, respectively.